arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     by temporary Bluetooth link instability then the plugin simply blocks temporarily, which may cause issues for some applications as noted for the **none** value above.

+- silence

+    Inserts silence for capture streams, or simply drops frames for playback streams, whenever the transport is not acquired.
+Short intervals of silence may also be inserted into capture streams if there is a break in the incoming stream (for example as a result Bluetooth link instability).
+By this means a continuous stream is maintained as far as the application is concerned.
+This is analogous to a soundcard device with no speakers or microphone plugged in: only silence is captured and playback succeeds but produces no sound.

 PCM drain and non-blocking operation
 ------------------------------------